 What if you get denied for disability multiple times?

-It is almost always a mistake to file a brand new application for disability after a claim has been denied.
+It's not unusual to get denied for disability multiple times.
+As a disability examiner working on application for disability after a claim has been denied.
 The reason for this is that if you file a new claim, your case will simply go through the exact same process and, most likely, be denied again for exactly the same reasons or very close to the same reasons.
 So, what do you do if you get denied?
 You file an appeal of your denial.

 The first appeal is something known as a request for reconsideration.
 A request for reconsideration is handled very similarly to an initial disability application.
 However, recons, as they are called, are handled by a different examiner than the examiner who rendered the initial decision.